Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

 In typical planar cavities, the photonic mode dispersion has a characteristic parabolic dependence.
 It originates in the different phase shifts that the light acquires as it propagates at different angles inside the cavity.
-Since the phase shift upon a reflection in a DBR or metallic mirror does not have any wavelength dependence, the difference in the acquired phase upon a cavity round-trip depends exclusively on the angle of incidence.
-A significant difference of the new architecture that we present in this work, comes from the fact that the phase has a strong dependence on the light's wavelength near the resonance of a Lorentz oscillator.
-A variation in the propagation phase can be compensated by a phase shift induced by a small change in the wavelength.
+Since the phase shift upon a reflection in a DBR or metallic mirror does not have any wavelength dependence, the acquired phase upon a cavity round-trip depends exclusively on the angle of incidence.
+A notable difference of the architecture that we present in this work, comes from the fact that the phase has a strong dependence on the light's wavelength near the resonance of a Lorentz oscillator.
+A variation in the propagation phase is compensated by a phase shift induced by a small change in the wavelength.
 An immediate consequence is the weak dispersion of the cavity mode, as shown in Fig.~\ref{angle}.
+This can also be understood in terms of the heavy mass of the excitons when compared with the photons' effective mass.
+The formation of the optical mode relies on the excitation of electron-hole pairs; this implies that the photon should be resonant with the excitonic line for all the momenta of the cavity dispersion.
+Therefore, the cavity inherits its dispersion from the excitonic momentum distribution, which within the light cone, is flat.